-Residence In the Election Code, "residence" means domicile, that is, one's home and fixed place of habitation to which one intends to return "Residence" after any temporary absence.
-A person may not establish resi-Defined dence for the purpose of influencing the outcome of a certain election.
+"Residence" Defined In the Election Code, "residence" means domicile, that is, one's home and fixed place of habitation to which one intends to return after any temporary absence.
+A person may not establish residence for the purpose of influencing the outcome of a certain election.
 A person does not lose the person's residence by leaving to go to another place for temporary purposes only.
 A person does not acquire a residence in a place to which the person has come for temporary purposes only and without the intention of making that place the person's home.
 A person may not establish a residence at any place the person has not inhabited.
 A person may not designate a previous residence as a home and fixed place of habitation unless the person inhabits the place at the time of designation and intends to remain.
 Election Code 1.015

-Note: The issue of whether a candidate has satisfied residency requirements should be judicially determined.
+The issue of whether a candidate has satisfied residency requirements should be judicially determined.
 State v.
 Fischer, 769 S.W.2d 619 (Tex.
 App.-Corpus Christi 1989, writ dism'd w.o.j.)

-Intent to Return For purposes of satisfying the continuous residency requirement, a person who claims an intent to return to a residence after a temporary absence may establish that intent only in accordance with Election Code 141.001(a-1), which does not apply to a person displaced from the person's residence due to a declared local, state, or national disaster.
-Election Code 141.001(a-1)-(a-2)
+Intent to Return

+For purposes of satisfying the continuous residency requirement, a person who claims an intent to return to a residence after a temporary absence may establish that intent only if the person has made a reasonable and substantive attempt to effectuate that intent and has a legal right and practical ability to return to the residence.
+This does not apply to a person displaced from the person's residence due to a declared local, state, or national disaster.
+Election Code